sugandhgcet/MySQL_Matlab/README.md

 # MySQL_Matlab
+> How to Store Table from Matlab to Database.

+> How to Configure MySQL for Matlab Integration.

-How to configure MySQL in Matlab for timetable storing From MATLAB.
+> How to Configure Database Explorer in Matlab for MySQL Database.

+> How to Configure ODBC Driver for MYSQL Database integration in matlab.

 # MySQL Workbench
 Download and install MySQL Server from below link